 To participate in Chuck-A-Puck or to receive a donation, please contact Foundation@TexasStarsHockey.com

 Thanks to the support of Roger Beasley Imports, an active soldier or veteran was honored at each home game during the regular season.
-During two Military Appreciation evenings more than 1,200 tickets were donated to military families in the central Texas area.
+During two Military Appreciation weekends, more than 3,100 tickets were donated to military families in the central Texas area.
+Special military jerseys were also auctioned.
 The O.G.C.
-Foundation donated two American flags that were flown over Iraq to the Texas Stars Foundation.
-These flags were then auctioned off, with special military Texas Stars jerseys, raising over $1,000.
+Foundation donated four American flags that were flown over Iraq and Afghanistan to the Texas Stars Foundation.
+These flags were also auctioned.
+Highlights from the Stars and Stripes Military Appreciation weekend include the 752nd EOD Company from Ft.
+Hood displaying bomb suits and robots for the fans, participating in an intermission bomb suite race and having a bomb robot drop the puck.

 After the devastating fires that spread throughout central Texas in September, The Foundation donated $10,000 to the Austin Disaster Relief Fund/Bastrop Relief to help rebuild the community.